Welcome to Ghost Mansion: Manga

+Other

+A collaborative music video with the Vtuber Shirakami Fubuki was announced on October 28, 2025.

 Reception

 The series won the 17th KuraTwi Manga Award in 2021.
 The series was nominated for the Web Manga General Election 10th Anniversary Edition, and was ranked third, it was also nominated for the same award the following year and was ranked second.
 The series was nominated for the ninth Next Manga Awards in 2023, and was ranked fourth out of 61 nominees.
-It was also been nominated for the eleventh edition in 2025 in the same category, and was ranked ninth.
+It was also nominated for the eleventh edition in 2025 in the same category, and was ranked ninth.